 Monitoring and Impact

-We monitor the progress of students in receipt of pupil premium funding through within-year data analysis, HIT (High Impact Team) meetings, faculty and pastoral reviews and other self-evaluation processes such as learning walks and work scrutiny.
+We monitor the progress of students in receipt of pupil premium funding through within-year data analysis, strategy team meetings to support promoting awareness and Co-curricular engagement, faculty and pastoral reviews and other self-evaluation processes such as learning walks and work scrutiny.
 There is a link governor for Pupil Premium.
 As well as scrutinising data we use anonymised case studies to document the impact of interventions on an individual student.